There are many different species of birds, and many of these sit and sleep on different perches.

 Where Do Birds Perch?

-Different species of perching birds stand in different places and you may have seen birds sitting on top of phone or electricity wires.
-Others sit on fence posts while some tiny birds such as the marsh wren even sit on reeds.
+Different species of perching birds stand in different places, and you may have seen birds sitting on top of phone or electricity wires.
+Others sit on the fence posts while some tiny birds such as the marsh wren even sit on reeds.

-Ground-walking birds have evolved their feet in a different way to flying birds.
+Ground-walking birds have evolved their feet differently.
 Toes are longer and straighter in ground-walking birds to enable them to walk easier.